Ashish9059/ML-Projects/README.md

-In this peodect we are translating language from english to hindi
+In this project, we are translating language from English to Hindi.